gugamm/redux-api-mapper/docs/api.md

 The config object, defining resources, endPoints...

 ##### `http-layer` (optional)
 A custom http-layer implementation.
-If not provided, the DefaultHttpLayer will be used
+If not provided, the default http-layer (FetchHttpLayer) will be used

 ```js
 import { createMapper } from 'redux-api-mapper'